DCS-training/EffectiveDataVisualisation/README.md

 ## How to use this repository

 Follow along the tutorial using the 'tutorial.md' file.
-The last section of the tutorial uses a Jupiter Notebook to show how to produce good data visualisation via Python
+The last section of the tutorial uses a Jupyter Notebook to show how to produce good data visualisation via Python

 ## How to use the Jupyter Notebooks